vitessio/website/content/en/docs/21.0/reference/features/vtgate-buffering.md

 VReplication migrations, etc.)
 {{< /warning >}}

-## VTGate flags to enable buffering
+## VTGate Flags to Enable Buffering

 First, let us cover the flags that need to be set in VTGate to enable
 buffering: